Papillary thyroid cancer

 (as is the case with follicular thyroid cancer) typically occurs in the middle-aged, with a peak incidence in the 3rd and 4th decades.
-It is more common in women with a M:F ratio of 1:2.5 (range 1:1.6-3:1) 2.
+It is more common in women with an M:F ratio of 1:2.5 (range 1:1.6-3:1) 2.

 It accounts for the majority (~70%) of all thyroid neoplasms and 85% of all thyroid cancers 2,4.
 There are 45,000 cases in the United States every year and this type of carcinoma has the fastest increasing incidence of any malignancy in the thyroid.
-Those at risk include a family history and previous head/neck radiation.
+Those at risk include family history and previous head/neck radiation.

 Presentation is usually with a solitary palpable thyroid mass.

 Papillary carcinoma has a tendency to metastasize early to local lymph nodes, with 50% (39-90% 2) of patients having nodal involvement at presentation 1 (c.f.
 10% for follicular thyroid cancer).
 These metastases are usually to the ipsilateral jugular chain (87.8%) and are usually confined to the mid and lower lymph node levels, level III and IV (73.2%) 1.

 In ~20% of patients, lymph node metastases are the first presentation.
 In 50% of children and 20% of adults, a cervical lymph node is palpable at the time of diagnosis 4.

-Distal haematogeneous dissemination is less common than with follicular cancer, with a prevalence of only in 5-10% of patients at presentation.
+Distal hematogenous dissemination is less common than with follicular cancer, with a prevalence of only in 5-10% of patients at presentation.